Deciphering scientific classification

 0

-Taxonomy is a scientific system that classifies things, especially organisms, into related groups.
-Complex and precise, classification narrows a thing from its place in a broad category down through ever-more-exacting descriptions.
-It separates the physical characteristics of, say, squirrels from opossums, and daisies from turnips.
+Taxonomy is a scientific system that sorts organisms into related groups.
+Complex and precise, this classification narrows something from its place in a broad category down through ever-more-exacting descriptions.
+For example, it distinguishes the physical characteristics of, let’s say, squirrels from opossums and daisies from turnips.

 Taxonomy isn’t static, it routinely undergoes challenges and upheavals as new technological capabilities, such as DNA analysis, keep taxonomists reclassifying and rearranging species.
-Not only that, but new species are discovered all the time, adding to a system that’s already enormous in size — currently about 1.8 million species.
+Not only that but new species are discovered all the time, adding to a system that’s already enormous—currently, about 1.8 million species.

-Shown at the top of this page is the basic hierarchical classification of the Red Fox.
-What isn’t shown are the many intermediate levels that lead to a description that fits a Red Fox, and only a Red Fox.
-A complete classification is shown below.
+At the top of this page is the basic hierarchical classification of the Red Fox.
+What isn’t shown are the many intermediate levels that lead to a description that fits a Red Fox and only a Red Fox.
+You’ll see its complete classification below.

 Notice the hierarchy begins with the broadest category, Domain, which includes virtually every living thing in the world.
-At each subsequent level, which is technically called a taxon (plural: taxa), the description is more specific.
-The final two taxa, genus and species, are this fox’s scientific name.
-So, only the Red Fox, Vulpes vulpes, meets every single description from top to bottom.
+The description gets more specific at each subsequent level, called a taxon (plural: taxa).
+This fox’s scientific name is the last two taxa: genus and species.
+Only the Red Fox, Vulpes vulpes, meets every description from top to bottom.
 There are other foxes, such as the Kit Fox, Vulpes macrotis, and Arctic Fox, Vulpes lagopus, but they don’t fit the Vulpes vulpes description precisely.
 Their scientific classifications are slightly different from the Red Fox, as well as from each other.

 Scientific classification: Red Fox (Vulpes vulpes) (Linnaeus, 1758)